Continuing A Road/Track Tradition

-Ferrari says the development goal for the 488 Pista was not simply to post astounding track performance stats – which it certainly will do – but also to replicate the feel and “emotion” of driving a Ferrari 488 Challenge and championship-winning 488 GTE racecars.
+Ferrari says the development goal for the 488 Pista was not simply to post astounding track performance stats.
+This it certainly will do.
+But also to replicate the feel and “emotion” of driving a Ferrari 488 Challenge and championship-winning 488 GTE racecars.

 To create the 488 Pista, Ferrari lightened and tweaked the GTB’s 3.9-liter twin-turbo V8 to yield an additional 50 horses, now for 711 total.
 Vehicle weight has been cut by up to 200 pounds.
 The suspension is more track-tuned, new chassis electronics debut, and the front end is redesigned for greater downforce.

 Ferrari says that over 50 percent of the 488 Pista engine’s components are new compared to the 488 GTB.
 The engine is 40 pounds lighter, thanks to such features as titanium connecting rods and carbon-fiber intake plenums.
 Internal friction is reduced, and the camshafts have different profiles than the GTB, and the pistons and cylinder heads are strengthened.
 The engine revs faster and sounds great doing it.